ctsstc/Discord-Key-Binding-Supression/README.md

 Suppresses key presses for push to talk on Discord.

-Watches for a bound key and supresses it while only sending the input to Discord.
+Watches for a bound key and suppresses it while only sending the input to Discord.